activeviam/atoti-spring-boot-template/otel/doc/STACK.md

 SpringBoot app which sends the traces, logs and metrics with OTLP over gRCP.<br>
 The received traces, logs and metrics are exported to different tools:

-- The traces are exported to Tempo (with OTLP) and Zipkin (push to an endpoint).
+- The traces are exported to Tempo (with OTLP).
 - The logs are exported to Loki (push to an endpoint).
 - We DO NOT push the metrics to Prometheus, the collector provides an endpoint to Prometheus and every 15 seconds Prometheus scrapes the metrics.

 Note that we can have more than one application sending information to the collector.<br>
-Also, you can see that we are using two applications in order to observe the traces, imagine that you have two teams each one familiar with a tool.
-Thanks to OpenTelemetry, you can provide two tools (Tempo and Zipkin) as far as those tools are compatible with OpenTelemetry.
+You can use any tools compatible with OpenTelemetry, you need for that to amend the `collector-config-local.yaml` file.

 ### Traces